Cgameworld/TrafficLightReplacer-Site/_posts/documentation/2000-01-03-pack-creation.md

 For **OneSize** files, types can be set to ```Main``` , ```Mirror``` , ```Ped Signal```, ```Signal Pole```, or ```Signal Pole Mirror``` with only one prop per type.

-All the types (small, medium, large, signal pole), except Signal Pole Mirror  need to be assigned, otherwise the pack will not work.
-In the case of Signal Pole Mirror if left blank the mod will use the non-mirrored signal pole prop
+- All the types (Main, Mirror, Ped Signal, Signal Pole) need to be assigned to a prop, otherwise the pack will not work
+- In the case of Signal Pole Mirror, if left blank the mod will use the non-mirrored signal pole prop

-For **MultiSize** files types can be set to ```Small```, ```Medium```, ```Large``` or ```Signal Pole```.
+For **MultiSize** files types can be set to ```Small```, ```Medium```, ```Large```, ```All``` , or ```Signal Pole``` .

-Types small, medium and large can be assigned to multiple props, while signal pole can only be assigned to one prop.
-All the types (small, medium, large, signal pole) have to have at least one asset assigned, otherwise the pack will not work
+- Types Small, Medium and Large and All can be assigned to multiple props, while Signal Pole can only be assigned to one prop
+- Type All means that the prop is added to all size categories
+- The XML file is required to have at least one prop assigned to types (Small, Medium and Large, Signal Pole) or (All, Signal Pole), otherwise the pack will not work

 ### Name
 Name of the prop shown in the customization dropdown (**MultiSize only**)